dohyung97022/awsGuide/README.md

       * If VPC set, Internet access is lost
     * Max timeout is 15 minutes
     * Memory can be set from 128 ~ 10240 MB
+      * If max memory is used, the error shown is
+        * Process exited before completing request
+        * No internal error is shown in handler
+    * 512 MB of disk space is allowed in /tmp
   * ### Cold Starts
     * AWS needs to turn on servers and copy code over to run lambda
     * Cheap but may cause delays in user experience
     * Pre Warm to keep servers continuously running
     * ![](images/lambda_cold_starts.PNG)
+  * ### CloudWatch Events with Lambda
+    * Invoke Lambda with Event Patterns/Schedules(CRON)
+    * Receive Matched event/Part of event/Constant JSON/Input Transformer (Create custom key:value pair JSON)

 * ## Simple Queue Service (SQS)
   * ### Fully managed queuing messaging service